 Adam graduated from the University of Huddersfield in July 2017, having completed the Masters of Law and Practice and receiving a First Class Law degree and a Distinction in his LPC.

-Adam is currently working in Bermans Asset Finance and Corporate departments, dealing with securities and corporate transactions.
+Adam is currently working in Bermans Asset Finance, Invoice Finance and Corporate departments, dealing with securities and corporate transactions.

 Being a snowboarding enthusiast, Adam often during the winter, spends time on the slopes of the mountains of Czechia.